Viva Energy

 Viva Energy Australia is a listed Australian company that owns the Geelong Oil Refinery and is licensed to retail Shell-branded fuels across Australia under a licence agreement.
 It also owns and retails fuel through Coles Express, OTR, Reddy Express, Liberty Oil and Westside Petroleum-branded service stations.

-In total, Viva Energy supplies a network of over 1,330 retail fuel outlets across Australia, supported by an extensive import, storage and distribution infrastructure network, including a presence at over 70 airports and airfields.
+Viva Energy supplies a network of over 1,330 retail fuel outlets across Australia, supported by an extensive import, storage and distribution infrastructure network, including a presence at over 70 airports and airfields.
 In addition to manufacturing a range of fuel and other products at the Geelong Refinery, Viva Energy imports fuel supplied by Vitol through 24 fuel import terminals across Australia.

 History

-Viva Energy’s business has operated in Australia for over 120 years being formerly known as Shell’s Australian downstream business, which was part of the Shell Group.
+Viva Energy’s business has operated in Australia for over 120 years, being formerly known as Shell’s Australian downstream business, which was part of the Shell Group.

-Viva Energy was created in August 2014 when Vitol Investment Partnership acquired Shell's downstream business in Australia.
+In August 2014, Viva Energy was created when Vitol Investment Partnership acquired Shell's downstream business in Australia.
 Vitol retains 29.9% of VEA shares.

-Also in August 2014, Viva Energy purchased a 50% shareholding in Liberty Oil. and in February 2019, Viva Energy took full ownership.
-As part of this acquisition, a new joint venture was established to operate the existing Liberty retail network (Liberty Oil Convenience).
+In August 2014, Viva Energy purchased a 50% shareholding in Liberty Oil.
+In February 2019, Viva Energy took full ownership.
+As part of this acquisition, a new joint venture was established to operate the existing Liberty retail network, Liberty Oil Convenience.
 The joint venture is 50% owned by Viva Energy (non-controlling) and the other 50% owned by David Wieland and David Goldberger, the founders of Liberty Oil.
 Viva Energy will gain rights to fully acquire the joint venture in 2025.

 In August 2018, Viva Energy acquired 50% of Westside Petroleum, which operated more than 50 service stations across New South Wales, Victoria and Queensland.
 In May 2020, it acquired the remaining 50% of Westside.

 In late 2020 and in response to the COVID-19 pandemic, which had significant impacts on fuel volumes and therefore refining, Viva Energy worked with the Commonwealth government to develop the Fuel Security Package which provided support for national fuel security and ongoing refining operations as well as investment in cleaner fuels production.
 Announced on 17 May 2021, the Fuel Security Package (FSP) comprised an industry minimum stockholding obligation, capital grants towards upgrading the Geelong Refinery to produce ultra-low sulphur gasoline and build additional diesel storage and the commitment to maintain refinery operations to 30 June 2028 (with a further two-year option to extend until 30 June 2030).

 On 3 July 2023, Viva Energy announced a strategic partnership with the Department of Defence to supply aviation, marine and ground fuel to the Australian Defence Force (ADF).
 It will see Viva Energy play a key role in underpinning Australia’s national security through supply of fuel to the ADF, both locally and internationally.